This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Addressing Misaligned Components

-- Loosen screws
+- Loosen all screws completely before attempting realignment

 Maintenance Tips for Needle Plate Covers